What is compassion and how can we develop this skill?

 Be kind, for everyone you meet is fighting a hard battle.
 Plato

-We are Coaching & Clinical Psychologist with extensive experience helping people conquer a range of wellbeing and performance issues at home and in the workplace.
+We have extensive experience helping people conquer a range of wellbeing and performance issues at home and in the workplace.
 We can also help you develop compassion skills.
-Read more about our work, watch practical skills videos or browse other articles.
+Read more about our work or browse other articles.
 Get in touch anytime.

 References